 Research, Evaluation, Assessment, and Planning Services

-Research, Evaluation, Assessment, and Planning (REAP) provides reliable, accessible, and valid data to all college constituents; promotes institutional effectiveness through coordination and facilitation of student learning outcomes assessment and program and service area reviews; coordinates and monitors compliance with regional accreditation requirements; and manages the Council on Committees and the college’s policies and procedures process.
+Research, Evaluation, Assessment, and Planning (REAP) provides accessible, reliable, and valid data; promotes institutional effectiveness; supports compliance with regional accreditation requirements; supports College-related research, including surveys and focus groups, curriculum and service evaluation, and learning and overall College assessment.
 REAP also monitors the college’s compliance with the NCCCS Annual Reporting Plan, as well as IPEDS data submissions.
-The department reports State Performance Measures, administers the college’s instructor/course evaluation process, and assists with other survey development and management.
-REAP’s core values are access, accuracy, accountability, collegiality, integrity, and service.
+REAP’s core values are: access, accuracy, accountability, collegiality, integrity, and service.

-The purpose of resource development at Durham Technical Community College is to provide support for the college’s Strategic Plan.
+The purpose of resource development at Durham Tech is to provide support for the College Strategic Plan.
+The Manager, Grants Development works with college faculty and staff to develop proposals for funding.
 This may include direct student support as well as support of learning activities, instructional resources, equipment, and facilities.
 Organized efforts to raise private funds from business, industry, individuals, and private foundations are coordinated through the Durham Tech Foundation.
-The Durham Tech Foundation also holds a Campus Fund Drive each year to solicit internal support for the college’s students and instructional activities.
+The Durham Tech Foundation also holds a Campus Fund Drive each year to solicit internal support for the College.
+All campus fundraising activities should be approved by the Executive Director of the Durham Tech Foundation.

 Travel and College Vehicles